 B. Responsible Use

-All University web pages must comply with Information Technology Services Standard for Responsible Use and other related University policies.
+All University web pages must comply with the Office of OneIT Standard for Responsible Use and other related University policies.
 Additionally, University web pages should be reviewed at least once per year by the site manager for that web page.

 C. Web Page Format